The fourth quarter of the year is arguably the busiest and most profitable one in dropshipping and retail in general.

-For example, in the USA, The National Retail Federation reports that between 2015 and 2019, Q4 sales increased by about 3.5% each year.
-Americans also spent 8.3% more in Q4 of 2020 than they did in 2019.
+For example, in the USA, The U.S. Department of Commerce reports that Q4 sales increased by about 9.2% each year.
+Americans also spent 14.2% more in 2021 than they did in 2020.
 This peak in spending is largely linked to holiday shopping.

 These numbers may vary from country to country but one thing remains the same, there is always a rise in sales.